MixedRealityETHZ/Automatic-Transcription-and-Translation/README.md

 ## Project Overview

 ATT (Automatic Transcription & Translation) leverages the capabilities of the Magic Leap 2 glasses, combined with OpenAI's Whisper model, to provide an unobtrusive mixed reality experience in multilingual communication.
-This repository contains all the components of our project, including the Unity project, the compiled application, the Flask API, the final project report, and a demo video.
+This repository contains all the components of our project, including the Unity project, the compiled application, the Flask API, the final project report, the poster, and a demo video.
 For an in-depth explanation of how the project works, check our [final report](./MR-ATT-final-report.pdf).

 ## Contents